AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 Finally, you will need to max the trust level of the public key for it to work properly.
 Edit the key, run `trust` and select `5` in the trust prompt.
-## Background Processes and 'Hang Ups'
+## Background Processes and 'Hang-Ups'

 Running processes as background in bash is done by adding the ampersand `&` symbol at the end of a command.
 You can investigate the active background jobs by: